The 9th annual jim hodge run is scheduled for August 7th!

 9th Annual Jim Hodge Memorial Run

-Jim was very devoted to his community from the time he arrived in Menominee until his passing.
-He worked for the Menominee Public School system and served in leadership roles for many local organizations, including being the President of the Bay Area Medical Center Board.
-Jim lost his battle with Pulmonary Fibrosis, a condition that damages the lungs and impairs the transfer of oxygen to other organs.
+Jim was devoted to the community his entire life.
+He worked for the Menominee Public School system and served in leadership roles for many local organizations, including President of the Bay Area Medical Center Board.
+After given only two years of survival, he underwent a lung transplant and more hope and endurance than anyone should need but lost his battle with Pulmonary Fibrosis, a condition that damages the lungs and impairs the transfer of oxygen to other organs.

 The goal of the Jim Hodge Memorial Run is to help and support those who are afflicted with a lung condition, encourage organ donation and to keep Jim’s memory alive and active in the community.
 Over the last 8 years the event has raised over $110,000 thanks to the generosity of supporters.
 All proceeds from the run are kept local and supported the Cardio-Pulmonary Rehabilitation Center and its patients at Bay Area.
 A week doesn’t go by when one of these patients doesn’t express their gratitude for what we are doing for them.

 Stay tuned for more information.
 And Thank you again for your support.

 Because of COVID-19 concerns, we will not be hold a raffle this year.